-Graduation readiness recommendations shall be made by the Upper School Principal in consultation with faculty.
+Graduation readiness recommendations shall be made by the Upper School Principal in consultation with faculty at least five days prior to the date of graduation.
 Final approval for graduation is made by the Head of School.

 Communication of High School Graduation Requirements